BrockmannFabian/BrockmannFabian.github.io/content/project/Night Charging/index.md

   - private vehicle
 date: 2024-01-01
 ---
 **Disclaimer**: This blog post delves into the cost benefits of a smart charging application.
 It's crucial to understand which components are genuinely part of "smart charging."
-To refresh your knowledge, you can read the detailed explanation of smart charging here.
+To refresh your knowledge, you can read the detailed explanation of smart charging <a href="{{< relref "/content/post/Smart Charging/index.md" >}}">here</a>.